cburgmer/json-path-comparison/bug_reports/Objective-C_SMJJSONPath.md

   ```
   Error:
   ```
-  Expected to find an object with property ['key'] in path $ but found 'GSArray'.
+  Expected to find an object with property ['key'] in path $ but found '__NSArrayI'.
 This is not a json object.
   ```

 - [ ] `$.id`